Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2021-01-09-post-quantum-pokemon-fight.md

 As shown in my illustration above, I use the same quantum computer for all of my probability calculations and as the only difference between these calculations are the probabilities of occurences, I just use the same circuit but with a different angle of theta (rotation).

 #### Precision / Critical / condition / Speed draw
 - When a pokemon declares an attack, the first thing to do is to check if the attack can affect the opponent, this is done by doing a check on the accuracy of the move.
-We call this number $\psi$ (say $psi$) and then I'm creating a qubit and appling a quantum rotation gate of angle $\pi*\psi$.
+We call this number $$\psi$$ (say $$ psi$$) and then I'm creating a qubit and appling a quantum rotation gate of angle
+$$\pi*\psi$$.

 If the accuracy is 100%, my qubit will flip from 0 to 1, thus the attack affects the target.
 If the attack has an accurancy of 70%, the qubit will be in a superposition and its the role of the measurement to "choose" if the qubit will collapse to the state 0 or go to state 1.